nomemory/andreinc-site/_posts/2010-12-26-insertion-sort-algorithm.md

   - "source"
 ---

-**1\.
-Algorithm Description**
+# Description

-**Insertion Sort** is one of the simplest, but less effective, sorting algorithms .
-It works very similar to the way (us humans) sort a hard of playing cards:
+Insertion Sort is one of the simplest, but not very effective, sorting algorithms .
+It works very similar to the way (us humans) sort a hand of playing cards:

 <table border="1"><tbody><tr><td>1.
 At first none of our cards are sorted .
 So we start with an "empty" space in our hand were we are going to insert cards one at a time .</td></tr><tr><td>2.
 We take a card from our hand and we put it in the "special place" were we planned to keep our cards sorted .
 We do this for every card in our initial hand, until we finish them off .</td></tr><tr><td>3.
 Finding the right position for the insertion is not hard .
 At this point we can apply two tactics :<ul><li>We compare the card we are planning to insert with all the cards that are already in sorted state <strong>O(n)</strong>;</li><li>We use binary search to determine the right position (<strong>O(logn)</strong>) .</li></ul></td></tr></tbody></table>